Bouquet Of White Roses

 - In eastern countries, light shades are associated with loss and mourning, so white roses mean respect and reverence for departed ancestors.

 - There are many interpretations of the flower, from traditional love symbolism to spiritual and sad-mourning associations.
-It makes a bouquet of white roses a versatile gift.

 When are white roses presented?